kobayashikento/FrontEndAssessment-1/README.md

-website that i think best represents the service => https://expcon.web.app/
+website built using a new design => https://expcon.web.app/

-website i followed pixel by pixel per specification => https://expconkento.web.app/
+website built following specifications => https://expconkento.web.app/

 Front-End Assessment where I am tasked to turn the design into a website.
 Most of the animations will be done using React-Spring.
 Home page transition (wave motion) will be done using curtains.js.
 Routing will be done using React-Router-Dom.
 Might use Material UI for existing buttons to save time.